Dispersion relations alone cannot guarantee causality: Single dispersion branches are superluminal

-\textit{Single dispersion branches are superluminal -} Fix some level of description of matter, which may be, e.g., quantum field theory, kinetic theory, or hydrodynamics.
+Fix some level of description of matter, which may be, e.g., quantum field theory, kinetic theory, or hydrodynamics.
 Using established techniques \cite{Birmingham2002,KovtunHolography2005,Kovtun2019,Perna2021}, one can compute all the (possibly infinite) dispersion branches predicted by such theory.
 Choose one of interest, $\omega(k)$.
-According to the conventional wisdom \cite{Brillouin_book,DenicolKodamaMota2008,Koide2011,FoxKuper1970,Krotscheck1978,Pu2010}, the relation $\omega(k)$ determines how the corresponding excitation ``propagates'', and there should be some causality criterion for $\omega(k)$, e.g. \eqref{vf}, which guarantees that the excitation propagates subluminally.
-Now we will prove that this intuitive interpretation can be consistently maintained only in the trivial case $\omega(k) =a+bk$.
+According to conventional wisdom \cite{Brillouin_book,DenicolKodamaMota2008,Koide2011,FoxKuper1970,Krotscheck1978,Pu2010}, the relation $\omega(k)$ determines how the corresponding excitation ``propagates'', and there should be some causality criterion for $\omega(k)$, e.g. \eqref{vf}, which guarantees that the excitation propagates subluminally.
+Now we prove that this intuitive interpretation can be consistently maintained only in the trivial case $\omega(k) =a+bk$.
 In dispersive media, causality can never be argued from $\omega(k)$ alone.

 First, let us make the above (incorrect) intuition about the causality of $\omega(k)$ more precise.
 Let $\varphi(x^\mu)\in \mathbb{C}$ be the linear perturbation to a local observable of interest.
 For example, $\varphi(x^\mu)$ may be the local energy density fluctuation.
 Then, consider a 1+1 dimensional profile $\varphi(t,x)$ that is constructed by superimposing plane waves all belonging \textit{solely} to the selected excitation branch $\omega(k)$, i.e.